 International Journalist| Producer | Essayist

-From television documentaries, current affairs shows, video packages to op-ed articles, her work has been featured on TRT World, Al Jazeera, the Huffington Post, Black Ballad, Amaliah, the New Arab, Sisters Magazine and the Islam Channel.
+From television documentaries, current affairs shows, video packages to op-ed articles, her work has been featured on TRT World, Al Jazeera, Afropean, the Huffington Post, Black Ballad, Amaliah, the New Arab, Sisters Magazine and the Islam Channel.
 Adama aims to amplify the intersectional relationship between Islam and the African diaspora, additionally African-American history, pan-Africanism, gender, culture and identity.
 Adama is a 2020 FIPP & UPM Rising Stars in Media winner.
 She was nominated for a Media and Cultural Awareness Award at the 2020 British Muslim Awards, where she received a High Commendation Award.
 She was previously nominated for the Rising Star in Media Award at the 2018 British Muslim Awards.
 She is also a nominee for the 2020 ICFJ Knight International Journalism Award.
-She currently works as a news producer for 24-hour international news channel TRT World, and as a lead producer for the channel's flagship digital show 'NewsFeed'.
+She currently works as a video producer for 24-hour international news channel TRT World.
 In 2016, her blog piece on Black Muslim women and the natural hair movement was named as one of the Huffington Post's 'Top 10 editorial picks for that year'.
 Adama has a Masters degree in 'Middle East in global politics' and a Bachelor of Arts honours degree in History from the University of London.
 Some of Adama's pieces can be found here.
-Her next projects will include a series focusing on the experience of Afro-Turks, and an exhibition piece exploring slavery and memory, commissioned by Literary Natives in Spring 2020.
+Her next projects will include a series focusing on the experience of Afro-Turks, and an exhibition piece exploring slavery and memory, commissioned by Literary Natives in 2020.

 The way to right wrongs is to turn the light of truth upon them